Foot X Ray Pittsburgh

 Instead of X-Ray energy, MRI exams use magnetic pulses to obtain images.
 Much as with CT scans, MRI exams use a highly adjustable donut-shaped ring.
 In this way many different “slice” images are obtained from many different angles.
 Also like CT, the patient must lie very still while the MRI exam is taking place.

 Before a bone scan a tiny amount of radioactive dye is injected into the patient’s veins.
 It’s not strongly radioactive, and is quickly and thoroughly eliminated from the body.
 The actual dose of radiation you’ll receive is minimal, just as it is with X-Ray exams.
-When this “tracer” dye has circulated throughout the body, a highly specialized camera is used to identify areas of high (or low) blood flow.
+First this “tracer” dye has circulated throughout the body.
+Then a highly specialized camera is used to identify areas of high (or low) blood flow.
 Areas where the dye is concentrated show high flow and are called “hot.”
 Areas with low flow are known as “cold” areas.

 Bone scans excel at detecting conditions such as cancer months before other imaging techniques.
 This allows treatment to begin earlier, and can greatly improve a patient’s outcome.